Get insider access

 JBL Tune 770NC Wireless

 The JBL Live 660NC Wireless are a bit better for most people than the JBL Tune 770NC Wireless.
 The Live 660NC are slightly better built and have more space to comfortably accommodate different ear sizes easier than the Tune 770NC, which have small ear cups.
 The ANC on the Live 660NC blocks more external noise, too.
 However, the Tune 770NC Wireless boast a much longer battery life and a better sounding mic system in noisy areas.
-Both headphones have roughly similar sound profiles and access to essentially the same functionality via the companion app, so you don't miss out on features with either pair.
+Both headphones have access to essentially the same functionality via their companion apps, so you don't miss out on features with either pair.

 Anker Soundcore Space Q45 Wireless

 The JBL Live 660NC Wireless and the Anker Soundcore Space Q45 Wireless are similarly-priced wireless over-ears that have different strengths.
-Although both headphones can be tuned via EQ and presets in their respective companion apps, the JBL have a more balanced default sound profile across the entire frequency range that's more aligned with out target curve.
-The Anker are a better choice for commuting and office use though, given their excellent noise isolation performance and more comfortable fit.
-In other regards, there's not much to split the two though, given they have very similar battery life performances and both feature Bluetooth multipoint connectivity.
+Although both headphones can be tuned via EQ and presets in their respective companion apps, the JBL have a more balanced default sound profile across the entire frequency range that's more aligned with our target curve.
+The Anker are a better choice for commuting and office use, given their excellent noise isolation performance and more comfortable fit.
+In other regards, there's not much to split the two, though, given they have very similar battery life performances and both feature Bluetooth multipoint connectivity.

 Beats Solo3 2019 Wireless